lambdaclass/mina_bridge/README.md

     make submit_state
     ```

-1. Submit an account to verify:
+1. Submit an account to verify (**NOTE:** Because of the Aligned minimum batch size, you may need to submit two proofs to make Aligned Devnet verify them):

     ```sh
     make submit_account PUBLIC_KEY=<string> STATE_HASH=<string>